 (Disclosure: Some of the links below may be affiliate links)

 Until recently, I was using PostFinance as my primary bank.
 I was quite satisfied with it.
-And I was starting to use it for savings and investments as well.
 But then, they increased their fee significantly.

 These new fees made me wonder what the best bank in Switzerland is?
 And especially, what do I look for in a bank?
 Most banks in Switzerland offer the same level of service.
 So the most important thing to look at is their prices.